 Old Eldon Square (1840) and Eldon Square (1976)

-†There is also the counter argument that the modern buildings above should be celebrated – a notion which is clearly worth investigating and is deserving of an article in its own right.
+*There is also the counter argument that the modern buildings above should be celebrated – a notion which is worth investigating.
 I touch upon Smith, the visionary and utopian, briefly in Four Visions of T. Dan Smith.

-¶I am open to Foote Wood’s notion that “Eldon Square secured Newcastle’s position as a major shopping city, and the Central Motorway resolved much of its traffic problems.”
-And indeed this would make a great essay question: did the actions of Smith and subsequent councils ensure prosperity for Newcastle in the post-industrial period?
+§I am open to Foote Wood’s notion that “Eldon Square secured Newcastle’s position as a major shopping city, and the Central Motorway resolved much of its traffic problems.”
+This would make a great essay question: did the actions of Smith and subsequent councils ensure prosperity for Newcastle in the post-industrial period?
+Discuss.